xulihang/Barcode-Reading-Performance-Test/README.md

 # Barcode Reading Performance Test Tool

-This is a tool to test the performance of different barcode reading SDKs.
+This is a benchmark tool to test the performance of different barcode reading SDKs.
 It is designed to test a dataset of barcode images with ground truth.
 It uses a B/S architecture with Python Flask as its backend.

 SDKs included: